staffanm/layeredconfig/docs/usage.rst

 :py:class:`~layeredconfig.ConfigSource`-based class to read (and possibly write) from any concievable kind of source.

+.. _typing:

 Typing
 ------

+The values retrieved can have many different types -- not just strings.

 .. literalinclude:: examples/usage.py
   :start-after: # begin usetyping